adrienbolens/reinforcement-learning-and-quantum-simulations/README.md

 In some cases, there exist some systematic methods (e.g. the Trotter-Suzuki decomposition), but they usually fail on large time scales and require a unrealistically large amount of gates.

 ## A quantum compiler:
 The goal of the project is to __use reinforcement learning to find an optimal sequence of quantum gates__, to reproduce the dynamics of a given quantum many-body system.
+We train an "agent" how to optimally choose a gate given the current state of the system.

 ![digital simulation](digital_simulation.png)